trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 The Secure Encrypted Backup Anywhere feature allows you to backup OnlyKey on the go.
 The way that this works is that the OnlyKey encrypts everything on your OnlyKey using an encryption key and then types it out.
 This allows saving the backup in a text file or email on any computer.

-**Before Getting Started**

-The backup feature is supported on firmware v0.2-beta.5 or later.
-You can check this once your device is configured by looking in the bottom right corner of the OnlyKey app.

-{% include warning.html content="U2F and Yubikey OTP backup and restore is only supported on backups that were created on firmware v0.2-beta.6 (Released Feb 2018) or later.
-This means if you are upgrading from v0.2-beta.5 to v0.2-beta.6 you MUST have an alternate two factor method set on your account.
-Make sure to have an alternative two factor method set prior to upgrade." %}

-{% include image.html file="image83.png" %}

 ### Backup With OnlyKey App {#backup-with-onlykey-app}

 {% include callout.html content="**Step 1.** First, you must have a backup key and have this set on your OnlyKey.
 Follow the instructions in the [Generating Keys](#generating-keys) section to create a new key and then follow the instructions in the [Loading Keys](#loading-keys) section to load and set as backup key." type="default" %}